 Having been in the home improvement industry for four decades, we’ve witnessed the evolution of building materials.
 At one point, fiberglass insulation was the gold standard.
 However, as technology has evolved, there are options, such as cellulose and spray foam, that create a more energy efficient home than fiberglass.
 While these options may cost more than fiberglass, they are well worth the investment.
 Still not convinced?
-Here are the top four drawbacks of fiberglass insulation.
+Here are the top four disadvantages of fiberglass insulation.

-Coverage Concerns: Rarely are home attics perfect squares.
+Rarely are home attics perfect squares.
 This presents an issue when trying to install fiberglass insulation, which is precut into lengths between 16 and 24 inches.
 Attics also contain electrical outlets that should not be covered up by insulation and failure to properly insulate these areas creates heat loss.
 If your insulation contractor doesn’t take the time to custom cut the insulation for these obstructions, your home energy bills can take a serious hit.